takanory/slides/20190824pyconmy/PITCHME.md

 ```

 Note:
-* The simplest slackbot consists of 4 files.
+* The simplest slackbot consists of only 4 files.

 +++